SMACE: A New Method for the Interpretability of Composite Decision Systems: Evaluation

-In this case, we see that the results of the three methods agree in their signs, with our intuition: property \textit{(1)} is satisfied.
+In this case, we see that all the three methods agree in their signs, satisfying property \textit{(1)}.
 However, SHAP and LIME attribute the same contribution to $x_1$ and $x_2$ even though the sensitivities of the values are different.
 They do not satisfy property \textit{(2)}: the contribution of $x_1$ should be higher in magnitude than that of $x_2$, since it is closer to the boundary.
-This behavior is due to the nonlinearities brought by the decision rules, as mentioned in Section \ref{sec:related}.
+This behavior is due to the nonlinearities brought by the decision rules, as mentioned in Section~\ref{sec:related}.
 The point is that the sampling is performed in a space away from the boundary, and so by perturbing the example in a small neighborhood, the output does not change.

 \paragraph{Slight violation on one attribute.} We now consider the specific case where two features are exactly on the decision boundary, while one condition is slightly violated.
-Let us consider the example:

-The decision-making system classifies $\xi^{(2)}$ as $0$ for a slight violation of the rule on the first attribute.
+Let us consider the example $\xi^{(2)}=(0.51, 0.6, 0.2)^\top$.
+The decision-making system classifies $\xi^{(2)}$ as~$0$ for a slight violation of the rule on the first attribute.
+In Table \ref{tab:eval1_viol1} we see that SMACE highlights the slight violation of the rule on $x_1$.